wrussell1999/new-web/content/other/preview-all-sections.md

 feature1:
   subtitle : "Why choose us"
-  title : "We help you to make work easy" content : "We understand what your business means to you,your requirements considering trends.Smet nemo excepturi voluptas eligendi ."
+  title : "We help you to make work easy"
   featureItem:
     - icon : "ti-light-bulb" # here we use themify icon pack : https://themify.me/themify-icons
       title : "Data analysis"